List of places on the Isle of Wight

-This is a list of towns and villages in the county of Isle of Wight, England.
+This is a list of towns, villages and hamlets in the county of Isle of Wight, England.

 Towns

 There are nine main towns, most located along the north and east coasts.
-By greater area population, Ryde is the largest with a population of 32,072.
 Newport is the centrally located county town, with an area population of 25,496.
 Most settlements link to Newport by road, which is a hub for island services.
 There are no settlements with city status; the nearest city is Portsmouth, five miles north-east, then Southampton, ten miles north of Cowes.